How Your Beliefs Shape Your Life

 It’s very important that we map our own life — first consider the significant events that shaped your life, what qualities you admire in yourself and others, what beliefs you hold dear and what values you carry with you.
 Some of these may be personal qualities such as character, strength, respect, wealth, success, honesty, and health.

-Given that all of us have different values that have shaped our life experiences, we can understand why we all have a different set of behaviours.
+Given that all of us have different values that have shaped our life experiences, we can understand why we all have a different set of behaviors.
 We do not all act or behave in the same way.

 Can I Change my Personal Values?